 - For the Variable Value Text field, enter the JDK/JRE installation path.
 For example, “C:\Program Files\Java\jdk1.8.0_112” in my case

 - Click OK

 A screenshot below for your reference:

-- Select a .zip file and download the JMeter file
+- Select the .zip file and download the JMeter file

 - Unzip the folder to your computer

-- Go to Bin folder inside your JMeter folder and launch the .bat file
+- Go to the Bin folder inside your JMeter folder and launch the .bat file

 - The batch file will run for a second and then your JMeter UI will be launched.
 See below for reference

-- Above steps complete JMeter installation process.
-Make sure that you do not close the .exe file as that will also close JMeter UI
+- The above steps complete the JMeter installation process.
+Make sure that you do not close the .exe file as that will also close the JMeter UI

-Since JMeter installation is quite simple and we don’t need to run any package or set any path while installing tool, hence you won’t face any error till download and unzipping folder.
+Since JMeter installation is quite simple and we don’t need to run any packages or set any paths while installing the tool, hence you won’t face any error until you download and unzipping the folder.
 Common issues faced are only at the time of launching JMeter using a .bat file.